 The ideal tube heater would generate uniform heat temperatures along the entire length of the heater.
 Of course, simple fluid flow physics states that heat must dissipate as it travels away from the burner.
 However, Superior Radiant utilizes a patented "jet stream" burner, which shoots hot gases farther downstream and distributes heat more uniformly.
 By contrast, poor burner designs have a "lazy flame", whereby too much flame impinges on the top of the combustion tube, usually in the first 4 feet from the burner, resulting in an uncomfortable hot spot and adding to the aforementioned thermal breakdown of the emitter tubing.

 Ease of servicing is a primary concern with installers and building owners.
-Superior Radiant burner controls are easy to access through a simple drop down service cover, exposing the controls from three sides.
-Since the blower fan feeds air into a compartment separated from the pressure sensing controls, the service technician can make diagnostics while the blower fan is running.
+Superior Radiant burner controls are easy to access through a simple drop down service cover (UA and TA Series), exposing the controls from three sides.
+Since the blower fan feeds air into a compartment separated from the pressure sensing controls, the service technician can run diagnostic tests while the blower fan is running.
 In addition, with controls isolated from the air stream, dust, moisture and other contaminants are less likely to corrode or adversely affect the operation of the heater over time.
 Superior Radiant tube heaters withstand dusty and corrosive environments better than other brands.

 4) Construction Quality